Rock beats Aspinall in decider at Worlds

 Rock checked out with 70 for victory and told Sky Sports: "I was under a lot of pressure.
 I dealt with it well and I'm happy."

+He will now play Jonny Clayton after the Welshman was a convincing 4-1 victor over Northern Ireland's Brendan Dolan.

-Belgium's Dimitri van den Bergh also made it through to the fourth round after beating Poland's Krzysztof Ratajski 4-1 at Alexandra Palace.
+Belgium's Dimitri van den Bergh also made it through to the fourth round after beating Poland's Krzysztof Ratajski 4-1.